TFL history

 The two teams no one noticed staged the closest Sweeney Bowl in TFL history.
 Alaska had a 10-point lead going into the Monday night game, but Anchorage got 9 points from the Baltimore Ravens defense to cut the score to 38-37.
 All the Kitchen needed to win their second T. Rex was 50 yards receiving from Qadry Ismail.
 He didn't get it, so Alaska held on to win its first Sweeney Bowl title.

-Ken Sain's Dugway Experiments dominated the league once again and would go on to win their record third regular season title.
+Ken Sain's Dugway Experiments dominated once again and would go on to win their league-leading third regular season title.
 Led by running back Priest Holmes, who had the best season of any RB in league history, the Mighty, Mighty Test Tubes couldn't be stopped.
 Dugway opened the season with a nine-game winning streak, the second-longest in league history.
-But, after years of excellence, that was to be expected by Sain.

 What was not expected was the team that joined Dugway as the team to beat in 2002.
 The Arctic Gators.
-Yes, the whipping boy of the TFL.
+Yes, the woeful Gators.
 The same team that holds records for the number of times it won only three games in a season; for lowest points scored in a season; for lowest points scored in a game (hard to score less than zero).
+The only franchise to be shutout in a game.
 Those Arctic Gators.

-While Dolan was giving credit for his success to some drug called 'whupass' that he was feeding his opponents, there were other developments in the league.
-The Houck-a-loogies deliberately started injured players and threw a game, allowing Dolan to win on a week most thought he should have lost.
+While Dolan was giving credit for his success to some questionably-legal substance called 'whupass' that he was feeding his opponents, there were other developments in the league.
+The Houck-a-loogies deliberately started injured players and threw a game, allowing Dolan to win on a week most thought he should have lost because of byes.
 Commissioner Sain blew several gaskets and there were many angry words exchanged.
 Houck became angry, saying he should be able to lay down and roll over like Democrats in Congress if he wants to.
 Sain complained it destroyed the competitive balance of the league.
 In the end, as he usually does, Sain won.
-Houck resigned, storming off in his semi-monthly tiffs and former Hogtown owner Paul Ramey became a caretaker owner, narrowly guiding the Loogs into the playoffs.
+Houck resigned, storming off in one of his semi-monthly tiffs and former Hogtown owner Paul Ramey became a caretaker owner, narrowly guiding the Loogs into the playoffs.

 Dutch Harbor once again won the points scoring title and a four-way tie for first in the Spenard Division to get into the playoffs.
 Dugway was the regular-season champion, posting a franchise-best 12-2 mark.
 Other playoff teams were Lackawanna, Arctic, East Hartford and Baltimore.

 In the playoffs most teams had just resigned themselves to a Dugway crowning party.
-But then, Holmes hurt his hip and the Tubes had quarterback problems.
+But, Holmes hurt his hip and the Tubes had quarterback problems.
 And as so often happens in this league, the best team failed miserably in the playoffs.
 Not so for the shocking Arctic Gators.
-They put together a strong playoff run and won their first Sweeney Bowl championship.
+They put together a strong playoff run and won their first Sweeney Bowl.
+Yes, the Gators literally went from Zero to First.

 Let's review.
 The Barons have won two Sweeney Bowls.
 The Laughing Loons two.
 The Kitchen and the Weasels one each.
 And now the stinking Gators.
+Meanwhile, the two men who put their heart and soul into the league and keep it running, Scott Lacy and Ken Sain, have won zero.
 There is no justice in this world.

 Another season brings more change.
 Michelle Fetsko, owner of the Marley Wailers, leaves the league for a second time.
 So the TFL officially had two vacancies to fill.
 Paul Ramey was granted an expansion franchise after taking over the Houck-a-Loogies in 2002.
 And for the second expansion team the league awarded Mike Woelflein a franchise, which he named the Penobscot Wolfpups.

 The league kicked off in grand style with a convention in Buffalo.
 The two Lackawanna owners took on the role of hosts, since it was their hometown.
-Let's ignore the fact neither of them lives there.
+Let's ignore the fact neither of them live there now, but then most Buffalo residents live somewhere else now.
 They treated the owners to what many would call the best convention ever.

 On the field, things would get strange.
 Very strange.
 For starters, the Dugway Experiments suffered through a bizarre 3-11 season.
 Add to that it was two also-rans who turned out to be the dominating teams of the year: Alaska and Arctic, still unleashing its Whup-Ass brew.
 Both finished with 9-4-1 records, but Alaska had the tie-breaker and took the regular-season title.

 Lackawanna, once again, was the most feared team, scoring a league-best 614 points.
 But that was only good for a 7-7 record, as the Lancers' usual luck in points scored against failed them for one season.
-So despite leading the league in scoring, Lackawanna failed to qualify for the playoffs for the first time in franchise history.
+So despite leading the league in scoring, Lackawanna failed to qualify for the playoffs, the first time that had happened in league history.

 Not so in 2002.
 The Newts started with a 1-5 record, but won seven of eight to make the playoffs.
 And once there, they could not be stopped, blasting Hogtown 46-21 in Sweeney Bowl XIV.